oscar-stack/vagrant-hosts/README.markdown

     * Description: An array of tuples containing:
       - An IP address
       - A list of hostnames match with that address.
-      These entries may use special eys as described in the next section.
+      These entries may use special keys as described in the next section.
     * Default: `[]`
   * `exports`
     * Description: A hash containing named lists of `[address, [aliases]]`